Cilantro Facts Optimal PH: 6.5 to 7.5100-250 PPMTemp: 50 - 72 DegreesEnjoys: Sunlight, other herbs…

-Find a reservoir.
-You can use a plastic bin, bucket, trash can, etc. As long as it is new, or slightly used and thoroughly cleaned.
+Then, you will need to find a reservoir.
+You can use a plastic bin, bucket, trash can, etc. You can use many different types of equipment as long as it is new or slightly used and thoroughly cleaned.

-However, you need to make sure that it doesn’t allow light to enter it.
+The most essential part is that you need to make sure that it doesn’t allow light to enter the system where the water is.
 Light will cause algae and other bacteria to grow and damage your plants.

 You will want a reservoir large enough to hold your tomato plant.

-You can use a fountain pump, which you can get at many stores.
+Additionally, you can use a fountain pump which you can get at many stores.
 Or, you can purchase a water pump at hydroponic stores.

 For more information on which hydroponic water pump you can use, check out this website!